 Place an ink hand print of each family member together on the same paper to create something that all family members participated in.
 Use bordered paper or simple decorative scrapbook paper.
 The handprint can also be photocopied to allow multiple family members to have a copy.
 The family may also want to laminate it for protection.

 Siblings can participate in the mixing of the gel and plaster for imprints of the child’s hands or feet.
-Multiple packages can also be used to make a larger plaster mold with the siblings and the child together in one mold.

 This can be an important souvenir in many families’ books.
 Have a special place to put this lock of hair such as a small, plastic container, bag or special envelope.
 You may want to anticipate any surgery or treatment that the child may lose their hair and save a sample before then.